When is YugabyteDB a good fit?

 Yahoo Cloud Serving Benchmark (YCSB) is a popular benchmarking framework for NoSQL databases.
 We benchmarked Yugabyte Cassandra API against the standard Apache Cassandra using YCSB.
 YugabyteDB outperformed Apache Cassandra by increasing margins as the number of keys (data density) increased across all the 6 YCSB workload configurations.

 Netflix Data Benchmark (NDBench) is another publicly available, cloud-enabled benchmark tool for data store systems.
 We ran NDBench against YugabyteDB for 7 days and observed P99 and P995 latencies that were orders of magnitude less than that of Apache Cassandra.

 Details for both the above benchhmarks are published in Building a Strongly Consistent Cassandra with Better Performance.

 What about correctness testing?

-A more detailed comparison of the two editions is available here.
+A more detailed comparison of the above is available here.

 How does YugabyteDB compare to other SQL and NoSQL databases?